IainDoucette/Improving-ProteinMPNN-PD-L1-Binding-Dynamics-Using-Iterative-Mutagenesis-/README.md

 # Protein Sequence Mutation Optimization

-Welcome to the **Protein Sequence Mutation Optimization** project! 🎉 This project helps you design and optimize protein sequences by applying point mutations and evaluating their effects.
-Using machine learning models like **ESM-2** and **MPNN**, it explores how mutations impact protein behavior and binding affinity, ultimately helping you design better proteins for your research or therapeutic applications.
+Welcome to the **Protein Sequence Mutation Optimization** project.
+This project aims to design and optimize protein sequences by applying point mutations and evaluating their effects.
+Using machine learning models like **ESM-2** and **MPNN**, it explores how mutations impact protein behavior and binding affinity, ultimately aims to design better proteins for research or therapeutic purposes.

 ## Table of Contents
 - [What is this project?](#what-is-this-project)